 An Intermediate Apprenticeship is the same as five good GCSEs.
 Apprentices work towards vocational qualifications at Level 2, such as BTEC certificates and diplomas.

 Qualifications combined with the skills learnt in the workplace allow apprentices to progress into full work or an Advanced Apprenticeship.

 If you're looking to do an Advanced Apprenticeship, these are equivalent to two A Levels.
 As with the Intermediate Apprenticeship, you will undertake vocational qualifications while also learning valuable skills directly from employment.

 Degree Apprenticeships are becoming increasingly popular, as your employer will provide extensive training to develop your skills in the workplace, and will cover the costs of your study - including the cost of a university degree!
 If you are not sure about leaving home to go to University, or already have significant experience at work, then these apprenticeships could be perfect for you.

-You'll study for your degree at College, but it's validated by our partnership universities, meaning that your degree certificate will have either Oxford Brookes University or Middlesex University listed as your university.
+You'll study for your degree at College, but it's validated by our partnership university, meaning that your degree certificate will come from Oxford Brookes University.